 Either for instruction or love, you’re never lacking in the universe.
 You are never alone.

-How to Use This To Have A Happier Life II: The greatest waste of time is arguing with people to change how they feel about something.
+**How to use this to make your life happy again II: **The greatest waste of time is arguing with people to change how they feel about something.
 It’s perfectly reasonable for intelligent people to look at the same facts and have two different reactions to them.

 Each moment spent in denial of this is a moment of unnecessary misery you inflict on yourself when you argue irrelevant points.
 You have less time on this planet than you think.
 Don’t waste it arguing